GuoweiHe/Insight-Coding-Challenge-Anomaly-Detection/README.md

 # Insight Coding Challenge: Anomaly Detection

-This is an implementation of Coding Challenge for Insight Data Engineering Fellows Program starting September 2017.
+This is an implementation of the coding challenge for Insight Data Engineering Fellows Program starting September 2017.

-It is written in Python 2.7 and tested in Python 2.7.
-It passes the required tests.
+The code is written and tested in Python 2.7.
 It requires the `json` module.

-The whole process has 2 steps.
+The whole process contains 2 steps.

-### Step 1
+### Step 1: Initilization

 Read the file `batch_log.json` and initialize the state of the entire user network.

-The entire user network is saved in a dictionary having the following structure:
+The entire user network is stored into a `dict` having the following structure:

     {
     'customerID1': {'amount': [], 'friend': [], 'index': []},